Computer model locks in Bengals vs. Patriots picks, score prediction, SGP for NFL Week 12

 The Cincinnati Bengals and New England Patriots meet on Sunday in Week 12 of the 2025 NFL season with Cincinnati hoping to make a late playoff push while New England attempts to keep its winning streak going.
 The Bengals will be without Ja'Marr Chase thanks to a suspension, and quarterback Joe Burrow (toe) is out again.
 The Patriots have won eight in a row and have the No. 2 seed in the AFC but have the same record as the Broncos.

 Kickoff from Gillette Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Patriots are 6.5-point favorites in the latest SportsLine consensus odds and the total is 50.5.
+The Patriots are 7.5-point favorites, according to the latest Bengals vs. Patriots odds, and the over/under for total points scored is 50.5.

 Click here to bet Bengals vs. Patriots at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: